Václav Havel: Death

-Havel died on the morning of 18 December 2011, at the age of 75, at his country home in Hrádeček.
+A week before his death, he met with his long-time friend, the Dalai Lama, in Prague; Havel appeared in a wheelchair.
+He died in the morning of 18 December 2011, at the age of 75, at his country home in Hrádeček.

-A week before his death, he met with his longtime friend, the Dalai Lama, in Prague; Havel appeared in a wheelchair.
 Prime Minister Petr Nečas announced a three-day mourning period from 21 to 23 December, the date announced by President Václav Klaus for the state funeral.
 The funeral Mass was held at Saint Vitus Cathedral, celebrated by the Archbishop of Prague Dominik Duka and Havel's old friend Bishop Václav Malý.
 During the service, a 21 gun salute was fired in the former president's honour, and in accordance with the family's request, a private ceremony followed at Prague's Strašnice Crematorium.
 Havel's ashes were placed in the family tomb in the Vinohrady Cemetery in Prague.
 On 23 December 2011, the Václav Havel Tribute Concert was held in Prague's Palác Lucerna.